-Supplementary Report 1 of the 1997 EIS provides a description of the geochemical characterisation of the overburden and interburden materials that are present at the MPO.
-The sampling program associated with Supplementary Report 1 identified that some of the materials sampled produced leachate that is acidic, saline or sodic on weathering.
+The Geochemistry Assessment prepared by RGS Environmental Pty Ltd (RGS Environmental) for the Project EIS (MACH Energy, 2021) provides a description of the geochemical characterisation of the overburden and interburden materials that are present at the MPO.
+The sampling program associated with Geochemistry Assessment (RGS Environmental, 2020) identified that some of the materials sampled produced leachate that is expected to be moderately sodic.
 These are characteristics that are known to produce adverse growing conditions for vegetation growth and an elevated risk of soil erosion and sedimentation, and need to be managed accordingly.